Type of Journey

 Taj Vivanta Aurangabad: The Taj Vivanta Aurangabad is located just 20 minutes away from the Aurangabad airport and Railway station.
 The rooms are spacious, and the hospitality is excellent.

 Welcomhotel Rama International: This hotel magnificently recreates the magnificence of the Ajanta and Ellora caves.
-Set amidst lush greenery, the hotel boasts of a warm and harmonious environment with effortless services.
+Set amidst lush greenery, the hotel boasts a warm and harmonious environment with effortless services.

 Lemon Tree Aurangabad: Lemon Tree Aurangabad is located at the heart of the city and is easily accessible from important tourist destinations.
 It offers a luxurious experience to the guests while they indulge in modern accommodations with a royal twist.

 By road: Aurangabad is very well-connected with all the major cities of the state via road.
 It is approximately 400 km from the state capital of Mumbai, around 240 km from both Nagpur and Pune and almost 200 km from Nashik.
 There are highway connections with all these places and also the route to the famous caves of Ajanta (107 km) and Ellora (29 km) is very comfortable.